robinwesterback/deploy-react-app/README.md

 # Megapixel Groups ROI Calculator
 Interactive Frontend Development Milestone Project @ Code Institute

-This project is an investment calculator for calculating ROI (Return on Investment).
+This project is an investment calculator for calculating ROI (Return on Investment) built as a single page React application.
 It allows you to add businesses and campaigns, define your desired KPIs (Key Performance Indicators) and reap the results.
 It has a button the user can click to clear/reset the inputs that has been made.
-The website provides a contact form, social links (LinkedIn, Facebook, YouTube, Vimeo and Instagram), contact information and a link to Megapixels marketing services.
+The application provides a contact form, social links (LinkedIn, Facebook, YouTube, Vimeo and Instagram), contact information and a link to Megapixels marketing services.
-You can find the website [here](https://robinwesterback.github.io/deploy-react-app/).
+You can find the application [here](https://robinwesterback.github.io/deploy-react-app/).

 ## UX
-The website is designed to represent Megapixel, following their brand and graphic guidelines.
+The application is designed to represent Megapixel, following their brand and graphic guidelines.
 It is designed to be user friendly, simple and clean with the purpose to present all information in a visually appealing manner on all devices.
 It is made for marketers/investors who wants a quick and easy way to calculate the ROI of their investments as well as getting related metrics valuable to interested parties.
 They want a hasslefree experience using the tool.
-If problem should arise it should be easy to get in touch with the owner of the site.
+If problem should arise it should be easy to get in touch with the owner of the application.
-To provide that information this website is a simple and straightforward single-page-application with 5 major sections - Home, Business, Campaign, ROI and Support.
+To provide that information this application is a simple and straightforward single-page-application with 5 major sections - Home, Business, Campaign, ROI and Support.
 The support section provides a contact form, social links (LinkedIn, Facebook, YouTube, Vimeo and Instagram), contact information and a link to Megapixels marketing services.

 ### User Stories
 The user stories are showing pictures from an earlier stage of the project and not the deployed version.
-You can access the actual project [here](https://robinwesterback.github.io/deploy-react-app/) to try the user stories yourself.
+You can access the deployed project [here](https://robinwesterback.github.io/deploy-react-app/) to try the user stories yourself.

 As a user, I want to click on a navigation link, so that I can get navigated towards the desired link location.

 ![alt text](mockups/home.png "Click navigation link") ![alt text](mockups/about.png "Navigation link location")